DFE-Digital/bat-design-history/app/posts/how-to/2025-02-13-publishing-a-design-history-using-the-github-website.md

 ---
 title: Publishing a design history using the GitHub website
-description: A step-by-step guide to publishing a design history on the Becoming a teacher design history website
+description: A step-by-step guide to publishing a design history via the GitHub website
 date: 2025-02-13
 ---